pacak/cargo-show-asm/README.md

 * `cargo-asm` recompiles everything every time with 1 codegen unit, which is slow and also not necessarily what is in your release profile. `cargo-show-asm` avoids that.

 * Because of how `cargo-asm` handles demangling the output looks like asm but isn't actually asm.
-It contains a whole bunch of extra commas which makes reusing it more annoying.
+It contains a bunch of extra commas which makes reusing it more annoying.

 * `cargo-asm` always uses colors unless you pass a flag while `cargo-show-asm` changes its default behavior if output is not sent to a terminal.